4teamwork/ftw.upgrade/README.rst

 - Create the configured upgrade step directory (e.g. ``my/package/upgrades``) and put an empty ``__init__.py`` in this directory (prevents some python import warnings).

-- Remove the version from the ``metadata.xml`` of the profile for which the upgrade step directory is configured (e.g. ``my/package/profiles/default/metadata.xml``):
+- Remove the version from the ``metadata.xml`` of the profile for which this upgrade step directory is configured (e.g. ``my/package/profiles/default/metadata.xml``):

 .. code:: xml